 Chest pain with sudden nausea leading to vomiting, along with sudden sweating and/or shortness of breath can mean a heart attack either in progress or soon about to happen.

 “The vagus nerve provides connection between the gut, the heart and the brain,” says Sendhil Krishnan, MD, a board-certified adult general cardiologist with advanced subspecialty training in interventional cardiology.

 “Over-stimulation of this nerve, such as during a heart attack [or imminent heart attack], can lead to feelings of anxiety with the commonly described ‘sick to my stomach feeling.’
 This can also lead to nausea and vomiting.”

 My mother was having shortness of breath and had upchucked.

 I urged her to go to the ER because I had read somewhere that vomiting for no reason in a person at high risk for heart attack can actually mean a heart attack in progress or about to come.

 She was discharged from the ER — after various tests turned out normal — with a diagnosis of acid reflux.

-…she was on the operating table undergoing quintuple bypass surgery and mitral valve replacement.
+But three days later … she was on the operating table undergoing quintuple bypass surgery and mitral valve replacement.

 Heart Attack Suspicion in Elderly People with Chest Pain